skyvers/skyve-dev-guide/_pages/appendix-skyve-application-configuration.md

 - the properties '.json' file

 For example, if your Skyve application is called 'myApplication', these will be:
-- 'myApplication.war'
+- `myApplication.war`
-- 'myApplication-ds.xml'
+- `myApplication-ds.xml`
-- 'myApplication.json'
+- `myApplication.json`

-The 'ds.xml' and '.json' remain on the server you are deploying to, and are customised for that specific instance, so that when you are  deploying a new version of your Skyve application, the instance settings do not need to be adjusted.
+The `ds.xml` and `.json` remain on the server you are deploying to, and are customised for that specific instance, so that when you are  deploying a new version of your Skyve application, the instance settings do not need to be adjusted.

-When deploying the Skyve application web archive 'war', ensure that matching configuration settings are updated in the associated 'ds.xml' and '.json' configuration files.
+When deploying the Skyve application web archive 'war', ensure that matching configuration settings are updated in the associated `ds.xml` and `.json` configuration files.

-Ensure the 'ds.xml' file uses a connection string and credentials corresponding to the setting for the database driver above
+Ensure the `ds.xml` file uses a connection string and credentials corresponding to the setting for the database driver above

-Ensure the '.json' properties file has been updated for the specific instance including:
+Ensure the `.json` properties file has been updated for the specific instance including:
 - content directory
 - context url
 - database dialect